 (Photo by Cris Faga/NurPhoto via Getty Images)

 There are several trains of thought when it come to Black Friday.
-The first, that Black Friday is great to pick up those bargains ready for Christmas or to purchase something you’ve been saving up for, a second, that it just encourages waste and overspending in an already fraught world and a third, that the deals aren’t real anyway and it is all just a con.
+The first, that Black Friday is great to pick up those bargains ready for Christmas or to purchase something you’ve been saving up for.
+However a second, is that the day is just a con.

 These are my thoughts on the day.

-Not only do we wish to encourage our customers and followers to shop small this year, something we are passionate about, but we want to encourage people to see the wider picture when it comes to Black Friday and shop more sustainably.
-The day itself does not lend itself to sustainability.
-Increased parcels being shipped leads to more CO2 emissions whilst all the plastic used for packaging and unwanted items just end up in landfill.
+Not only do we wish to encourage our customers and followers to shop small this year, something we are passionate about, but we also want to encourage people to see the wider picture when it comes to Black Friday.
+The day itself does not lend itself to sustainability and just encourages waste.
+Customers are quite often lured into false discounts and often buy things that they do not need.
+Whilst increased parcels being shipped leads to more CO2 emissions and all the plastic used for packaging and unwanted items just end up in landfill.
+The day itself just encourages waste when the UK already produces 2.4million tonnes of packaging waste every year.

-But living a more eco-friendly lifestyle does not mean gifts are banned, it just means making better choices.
-Buy gifts that are made of natural materials rather than plastic, which takes years to degrade.
+Living a more eco-friendly lifestyle does not mean gifts are banned, it just means making better choices.
+Buy gifts that are made of natural materials rather than plastic.
 Buy gifts that are local and therefore do not have the airmiles.
 Buy gifts that are reusable time and time again and don’t just get thrown away once Christmas is over.
 Buy gifts from businesses that use compostable (not just biodegradable) packaging.
 Buy from small businesses that have families to support this Christmas.
 Buy from people that have a heart and are giving back.